A note on the metastability in three modifications of the standard Ising model: Ising model with alternating magnetic field

-\textbullet \ \underline{Case 2}: [$ \s $ contains a connected component $ R $, which is a stable rectangle with $P_VR \geq l_h^\star $ and $ P_HR<\sqrt{|\L|} $].\\ Let $ \s' $ be obtained from $ \s $ by attaching on the right of $ R $ a column of length $ P_VR $.
-We start to attach on an even row on the right of $ R $ and then successively flip adjacent spins until the column is filled.
+\qquad \qquad $ P_HR<\sqrt{|\L|} $].\\ Let $ \s' $ be obtained from $ \s $ by attaching at the right vertical side of $ R $ a column of length $ P_VR $.
+We start to attach on an even row on the right vertical side of $ R $ and then successively flip adjacent spins until the column is filled.
 Then